SANDRA KLEMMER, MS, RD, LDN, CNSC, RYT

 There was a time when Sandy was interested in proving everything through science.
 Now, she's interested in demonstrating through experience, informed by science.
 To paraphrase Jon Kabat-Zinn, our experiences are what teach us how to be human, that's our curriculum.
 Sandy enjoys sharing how internal awareness and the mind-body connection support health and happiness - finding that connection to the body elicits ease and clarity for individuals, while a disconnect perpetuates inner conflict and complicates decision-making.
 Through compassion, curiosity and inquiry, Sandy guides individuals to reveal their innate skills and knowledge in all aspects of wellness, and to develop trust in that intuition.
 She believes that once we find a more authentic relationship to the body and we tune in to our inner atmosphere (our natural biocalculators), then knowing how to best nourish ourselves becomes organic.

-The integration of Sandy's experience and training is in understanding the circumstances of how behaviors related to mental, spiritual, physical health and exploring the broad contextual influences -- steering away from a strictly prescriptive approach, to fostering personal competence.
+The integration of Sandy's experience and training is in understanding the circumstances of how behaviors relate to mental, spiritual, physical health and exploring the broad fluid contextual influences -- steering away from a strictly prescriptive approach, to fostering personal competence.

 With a hippie heart and a medical mind, Sandy provides private nutrition counseling, offers wellness lectures, and teaches vinyasa yoga classes.
 She continues to explore science and spirit through movement, the pursuit of clarity and consciousness, and by making learning a daily practice.
 See a selection of Sandy's projects here.